KhronosGroup/Vulkan-Tools/BUILD.md

     vulkaninfo/vulkaninfo

-If you run this before you run "make install", vulkaninfo's RPATH is already set to point to the Vulkan loader in the build tree, so it has no trouble finding it.
+If you run this from the build directory, vulkaninfo's RPATH is already set to point to the Vulkan loader in the build tree, so it has no trouble finding it.
 But the loader will not find the MoltenVK driver and you'll see a message about an incompatible driver.
 To remedy this:

-    VK_ICD_FILENAMES=<path-to>/MoltenVK/Package/Latest/MoltenVK/macOS/MoltenVK_icd.json demos/vulkaninfo
+    VK_ICD_FILENAMES=<path-to>/MoltenVK/Package/Latest/MoltenVK/macOS/MoltenVK_icd.json vulkaninfo/vulkaninfo

-If you run `vulkaninfo` after doing a "make install", the `RPATH` in the `vulkaninfo` application got removed and the OS needs extra help to locate the Vulkan loader:
+If you run `vulkaninfo` from the install directory, the `RPATH` in the `vulkaninfo` application got removed and the OS needs extra help to locate the Vulkan loader:

-    DYLD_LIBRARY_PATH=<path-to>/Vulkan-Loader/loader VK_ICD_FILENAMES=<path-to>/MoltenVK/Package/Latest/MoltenVK/macOS/MoltenVK_icd.json demos/vulkaninfo
+    DYLD_LIBRARY_PATH=<path-to>/Vulkan-Loader/loader VK_ICD_FILENAMES=<path-to>/MoltenVK/Package/Latest/MoltenVK/macOS/MoltenVK_icd.json vulkaninfo/vulkaninfo

 #### Building with the Xcode Generator